-Looking for the top things to do in Exuma, Bahamas?
+Are you looking to visit Exuma, Bahamas and looking for the top things to do?
 Have you ever traveled to a place so magical, where the waters are aquamarine and sapphire blue, and so clear that you will think you are in a swimming pool?
 Not to mention the unspoiled, powder-white sandy beaches.
 Well, this place does exist, it is called the Exuma, Bahamas.

 The Exumas are a 120-mile-long island chain-within-the-chain of the Bahamas’ Out Islands.
 Great Exuma Bahamas island anchors this archipelago and it’s where you’ll find the laid-back capital George Town.
-The beaches are jaw-dropping and will definitely have you booking many Exuma Bahamas vacations.
+The beaches are jaw-dropping and will definitely have you yearning to visit Exuma Bahamas.
 You will definitely think you are in paradise.

 Exuma Bahamas consists of 365 islands and cays.
 I got to visit three islands on my visit to the Exumas: Great Exuma, Little Exuma, and The Exuma Cays.
 All of the islands have their own distinct personalities.

-Take a look at our Exuma travel guide, along with stellar picks for the top things to do in Exuma.
+Take a look at our Exuma Bahamas travel guide, along with stellar picks for the top things to do in Exuma Bahamas.

 Things to Know Before Your Exuma, Bahamas Trip